Urszula Radwańska: 2009: Breaking into the top 100

-2010–2011: First WTA semifinal
+2010–2011: First WTA Tour semifinal

 Radwańska lost in the first round of 2010 Australian Open to eventual champion Serena Williams.
 She was then forced to take a break to undergo lumbar spine surgery in Miami, Florida.
 Following a six-month break, she returned to action in August.
 At the US Open, she scored her first main-draw win of the year by defeating Anna Chakvetadze, but lost her next round to Lourdes Domínguez Lino.

 Radwańska then lost in the qualifying draw of the 2011 Australian Open.
-She advanced to the third round at Indian Wells, before falling to Victoria Azarenka.
+She advanced to the third round at the Indian Wells Open, before falling to Victoria Azarenka.
 However, she was unable to qualify for the French Open or the Wimbledon Championships.
 Subsequently, she won three qualifying matches at the US Open to make the main draw before she lost to her sister Agnieszka in the first round.
 She reached her first WTA Tour semifinal at the Tashkent Open, eventually losing to top seed Ksenia Pervak.